n37a/scuffedv4/README.md

 git clone https://github.com/n37a/silica
 cd [REPOSITORY]
 ```
-## Run
+## Runs
 1. ```npm install ```
 2. ```node server.js```

-By using the Software, you acknowledge that you have read, understood, and agreed to the terms of this License.
+By using the Software, you acknowledge that you have read, understood, and agreed to the terms of the License.